akolyadenko/wikivector/README.md

 Wikivector
 ==========

+## Project is obsolete.
+It is 15 years old, was built in pre-DNN era, and uses Biasian filters stored inside Cassandra database.

 The main goal of this project is to build machine learning and information retrieval tools, which use 100GB of Wikipedia data for models training.

 Currently achieved goals: